joeyparrish/chromecast-receivers/README.md

  - speed-test.html: Runs a speed test, powered by https://OpenSpeedTest.com/
    Want to know how fast your Chromecast's network connection is?
+ - print-cast-sdk-version.html: Print (and speak aloud, for speaker devices) the Cast SDK version.

 ## Usage